SLA 3D Printing: Is UV Resin Toxic?

 In a nutshell, without professional treatment, UV resins for SLA printing can be highly dangerous for both humans and the environment.

-To prevent carbon molecules from manifesting their toxic properties, safety precautions should be taken.
-Protective measures and specific storage conditions have great chances of preventing workers from being exposed to resin particles.
+Safety precautions should be taken to prevent carbon molecules from manifesting their toxic properties.
+Protective measures and specific storage conditions have a great chance of preventing workers from being exposed to resin particles.